 DFW is known for its fabulous food.
 There's a nice variety of four- and five-star restaurants serving many different cuisines.
-Whether you're in the mood for a Prime Steak, a flavorful salad or vegetarian dish, Diver Sea Scallops, or a decadent dessert, make a reservation today and celebrate.
-Ratings change from time-to-time so I've also listed a few 4 and 4.5-star restaurants whose food and service deserve the mention.
+Whether you're in the mood for a prime steak, a flavorful salad or vegetarian dish, diver sea scallops, or a decadent dessert, make a reservation today and celebrate.
+Ratings change from time-to-time so there are a few 4 and 4.5-star restaurants listed whose food and service deserve the mention.

 Abacus is one of "Iron Chef" Kent Rathbun's famous restaurants.
-Try out the $65 tasting menu Mondays through Thursdays or a 9-course tasting for $95.
-Enjoy sushi and sashimi, soups and salads, or perhaps Crispy Bacon-Roasted Quail with Cornbread-Chorizo Stuffing.
-Prime steaks, fresh seafood, desserts and Artisan cheese.
+Try out the $65 tasting menu Tuesdays through Thursdays or a 8-course tasting for $95.
+Enjoy sushi and sashimi, soups and salads, or perhaps crispy bacon-roasted quail with cornbread-chorizo stuffing.
+Prime steaks, fresh seafood, desserts and artisan cheese.

 Menus and reservations are available online.